We Honor Veterans is a national campaign designed to engage and support community hospice and other

 By recognizing the unique needs of America’s Veterans and their families, hospices can accompany and guide them through their life stories toward a more peaceful ending.

-During the admission process, patients who identify as veterans are offered a pinning ceremony in recognition of their service to our Country.
-Veteran volunteers don their uniforms to present the patient with a pin, certificate and render a hand salute.
-Some patients elect to keep the ceremony small with the veteran volunteer, Hospice staff and a few family members.
+The ceremony is relatively brief and can be done at the bedside or in another location on a date and time arranged by the Veteran and their family.
+During the ceremony, a personalized certificate and ‘Honored Veteran’ American Flag pin are presented by one of our Vet-to-Vet Volunteers.
+Some patients elect to keep the ceremony small with the veteran volunteer, Hospice staff, and a few family members.
 Others have used it as an opportunity for a great celebration with a large gathering of family and friends.
-As each patient’s experience in the military is different, so is their preference for a pinning ceremony.
-Large or small, every ceremony is equally moving.
+If the Veteran or family prefers to just recieve the certificate and pin without a ceremony, this is an available option as well.
+As each Veteran’s military experience is different, so is their preference for a pinning ceremony.
+Large or small, every ceremony is equally powerful.

 Vet to Vet Volunteers

-For more information on the We Honor Veterans program, contact Samantha Jones at 315-265-3105 or firstname.lastname@example.org
+For more information on the We Honor Veterans program or how to get involved, contact Amanda Mason at 315-265-3105 or email@example.com